 - Partner up with a friend or relative.
 After you get done intensely cleaning your living room, help them do theirs.

-- Listen to music, an audiobook, or a foreign language tape.
+- Listen to music, an audiobook, or a podcast.
 The time will pass a lot more quickly if you have an enjoyable atmosphere.
 This is a great time to commandeer the stereo for what you want to listen to.
 If anyone objects, offer to let them have a turn with the stereo and the cleaning.

 What You Need

 - Dust mop (preferably with a long handle)